Reading Time: 7 minutes

 Death and Dying

-When a character’s health reaches zero, their fate hangs in the balance.
-To avoid permanent demise, the player must succeed at a DC 20 Constitution saving throw against death.
-They have three opportunities to pass this test; if they fail, the character is lost forever, leaving only the option of resurrection or reincarnation as means of bringing them back.
+Death Saving Throws To avoid permanent demise, the character makes a special death save (Constitution DC 10) at the start of each of their turns until they either fail 3 times or pass 3 times.
+If they fail three times, the character is lost forever, leaving only the option of resurrection or reincarnation as means of bringing them back.
+If they pass three times, they become stabilized.
 Spells and abilities that grant advantage on saving throws can improve their chances, but ultimately, success relies on chance.

 When a character falls to zero hit points, they immediately fall unconscious and prone.
 As an unconscious character, they become unable to take actions, drop any held items, and attacks targeting them automatically strike as critical hits.